TaskForceDingo/Mission-Framework/!DELETE_ME/documentation/radio_setup.md

 [Back to README](/README.md#documentation)

+## Radio setup

+Radio configuration is an important step in setting up your mission.
+The TFD framework is set up to make configuring radio assignment simple using arrays in `init.sqf` without requiring radio items to be added to individual loadouts.

+> [!WARNING]
+> Since TFD framework scripts automatically add radio items to player loadouts, adding radios into loadouts via the arsenal is not recommended as it may cause players to have more radios than intended.
+This can also be caused by an incorrect radio assignment settings.
+See the [Radio assignment](#radio-assignment) section below for more info.

 ## Radio assignment

 Depending on your mission, you may wish to assign different types of radios to players or have a customised radio channel configuration.
 You can do this using the radio assignment and radio programming sections located beneath the patch assignment section of `init.sqf`.